dbacall/boris-bikes/README.md

 ## Running the tests

--To run the tests type `rspec` in your terminal and hit enter.
+- To run the tests type `rspec` in your terminal and hit enter.

 ## Versioning